pauljcoles/cats/part1.md

 I spent months training an AI to create BDD tests (and more).
 I discovered that LLMs are like keen cats - they forget instructions when given too many commands.
 This is Part 1 of my journey from chaos to **Context Smartness**.
 Parts 2-4 cover the solutions, framework, and market implications.

-## For Testers, Leads, and AI Engineers

-**Primary Audience**: Test automation engineers building AI workflows who need consistent, reliable output from unpredictable AI systems.

-**Also valuable for**: Test leads justifying AI investment, AI workflow engineers in any domain, and anyone discovering that "smart" AI agents have the attention span of caffeinated kittens.
+## For the patient test automation engineers, the test leads who buy into the process, and the AI workflow engineers building the infrastructure, this information is valuable

-Different readers will benefit differently:
+Different readers will benefit in different ways:

-- **Practitioners**: Learn specific patterns for AI training
+- **Practitioners** will learn specific patterns for training AI systems
-- **Leads**: Understand why AI initiatives fail and what works
+- **Leads** will understand why AI initiatives often fail and what makes them successful
-- **Engineers**: See systematic approaches to AI reliability
+- **Engineers** will see systematic approaches to AI reliability and context management

 ## Hopes vs. The Reality: When Smart Cats Act Dumb